RESERVED-

 Contrary to erotic depictions of the ideal feminine figure in The Western World, which most commonly draws attention to the female nude, Eva Strober notes that "the bodies of the Kakiemon bijin….are not revealed, not even the smallest part.
 They are fully dressed, even in several layers of fine robes.
 What, then, makes them sexually attractive?
 The (Japanese) answer would be: their faces, their robes, their coiffures, and in particular, the fact that they are not naked.
 This ideal of feminine beauty is....a rather robust, but elegantly and splendidly dressed woman, comparable to the Kakiemon bijin."
 (Strober, p.26) Stober observes that "the criteria of what constitutes a woman’s idealised and erotic beauty varied greatly between different cultures.
 These charming Kakiemon bijin figures can be enjoyed for their aesthetic refinement.
 At the same time, they provide not only more knowledge about the history of Japanese ceramics, but they are also tangible evidence of different concepts of ideal feminine beauty in intercultural crossings."
 (Strober, p.26)

-A very rare & early pair of 17th Century Kakiemon figures of bijin, c1660-70
+A very rare & early pair of 17th Century Kakiemon figure of bijin, c1660-70

 For more information, please contact